Porges/ways-to-play/src/articles/cards/ceki/index.md

 ## Indonesia

 In Indonesia, Ceki games are still popular, especially in Sumatra, Java, and Bali, all of which have historically had a large Chinese influence.
+In Javanese the cards are also known as <span lang="jav-Latn">kertu cilik</span> (‘small cards’).[@JavaneseEnglish p.
+365]

 During the colonial era, cards were manufactured in Europe by Dutch companies and exported to Indonesia.
 (See the [manufacturers](#manufacturers-brands) section below.)

 {% image src="Kaartspelers.jpg" alt="" license="cc0" size="wide" %}
 Javanese card players, by Jean Demmeni (1866–1939).
 There are three players playing a fishing game, perhaps {% gameref pei %} (there are probably too many cards in the centre for it to be {% gameref thothit %}).
 {% imageEnd %}

 In Bali, the game is widely played and has “a large if not fanatical following”,[@TransitionalDemocracy p.
 170] despite gambling being illegal.
 Cards are readily available at many convenience stores.

 {% image size="wide" src="30414256602_246d032faa_o.jpg" license="cc-by-nc-nd" licenseVersion="2.0"
   originalUrl="https://www.flickr.com/photos/adamcohn/30414256602/" authorGiven="Adam" authorFamily="Cohn"